 Oklahoma’s family courts take violations of court orders seriously.
 A judge has the option of using wage garnishments, contempt proceedings, and even jail time to enforce court orders.
 The attorneys at our firm have experience helping clients enforce court orders, and we can help you, too.

 When you work with the experienced and industry-leading team at our law firm, you partner with legal professionals who put your interests first.
-We understand how personal and emotional family law cases can be, and we ensure that our lawyers allot the proper time and resources to effectively represent our clients in court.
+We understand how personal and emotional family law cases can be, and we make sure that our lawyers allot the proper time and resources to effectively represent our clients in court.

 Our lawyers can take the time to understand your goals and concerns.
 We understand that details matter.
 Early on, we can identify potential challenges in your case and develop a strategy that works to achieve your goals effectively.
 Whether your case ultimately goes to court or is resolved through negotiation, you can rely on our team to be tireless advocates for your interests.